MT Buffalo Hunts

 Whitetail hunting, or

-can easily be added to your buffalo hunt.
+Prairie dog shooting can easily be added to your

-call, we'll explain the details and help arrange the best
+discuss the options and help arrange the best hunt possible.

 Licenses & Hunter Ed

-to hunt other animals if you were born
+be needed and Hunter Ed is required to hunt other animals if you were born after Jan 1,

 bulls, young bulls, cows, and yearlings are